Does Australia Post’s Load & Go Visa deserve the stamp of approval?

 To load money onto the card, you can do it the old fashioned way by going into any Australia Post branch or online.
 In-store reloads are instant but online reloads can take up to 2-3 business days to process.
 The maximum load per transaction is $999 but there is a loading cap of $5000 every 30 days, and it can’t be used for direct debit payments.
 Remember to choose an easy to remember password for your PIN since it can’t be changed during the life of the card.

 There are also some fees attached to the card that could eat away at your balance if you’re not careful.
 A simple phone call to check your transaction and balance history costs 50 cents, and if you need live customer service you’ll be stung by a $4 fee.
-The card expires after 2 years and if you have any remaining funds on the card, you’ll pay a $1 management fee every month until your remaining balance reaches zero.
-To stop this management fee, you’ll need to pay a $15 renewal fee to receive a replacement card.
+Cards generally expire after 12 to 14 months but each individual card will have its expiry date printed on the back.
+Once the card expires if you have any remaining funds on the card, you’ll pay a $1 management fee every month until your remaining balance reaches zero.

 The stamp of approval?